-A WARNING:
+WARNING:

 - Avoid kickback.
 Kickback can result in severe injury or death.
-See Kickback, page 3 to avoid risk of kickback. - Do not fell a tree without ample skill or expert help. - Keep children, animals, and bystanders away from area when felling a tree. - If two or more persons perform bucking and felling operations
+See Kickback, pages 4 and 5, to avoid risk of kickback. - Do not fell a tree without ample skill or expert help. - Keep children, animals, and bystanders away from area when felling a tree. - If two or more persons perform bucking and felling operations at the same time, provide ample distance between operations.
+Provide distance of at least twice the height of tree being felled.